Table of Contents

 Acquiring a new customer is 5 to 25 times more expensive than keeping those you already have.
 A business that consistently shoots for new acquisitions as their primary sales objective, will inevitably fall short with modern consumers.
 The less you prioritize people, the less they will buy from you.

 A customer that is fully engaged exhibits 51% higher revenue and sales than an actively disengaged customer.
-In order for a company to succeed, you must provide a deeper emotional connection.
-This is where the business strategy of relationship marketing is highly applicable.
+For a company to succeed, you must provide a deeper emotional connection.
+This is where the business strategy of customer relationship marketing is highly applicable.

 What is Relationship Marketing?

 Relationship marketing was developed to foster consumer loyalty.
-Unlike customer acquisition that focuses on short-term goals and individual sales, relationship marketing is aimed at enhancing customer lifetime value and providing information directly suited to their needs and interests.
-This involves a marketing plan that focuses on customer retention and satisfaction over transactions.
+Unlike customer acquisition, which focuses on short-term goals and individual sales, relationship marketing is aimed at enhancing customer lifetime value and providing information directly suited to their needs and interests.
+This involves a marketing plan that focuses on customer retention and satisfaction over transactions or demographics.

 Did you know that 20% of your current customers will account for 80% of your company’s future revenue?
 Additionally, customers who are fully engaged always spend more.
 It’s a natural progression in the buyer journey.
 This entire strategy is about nurturing customer loyalty and paying attention to your existing customers.